-To further this cause, Waldron is currently writing a book about environmental racism in Nova Scotia, set to be published in the fall of 2017.
+To further this cause, Waldron herself is currently writing a book about environmental racism in Nova Scotia, set to be published in the fall of 2017.
 Earlier this year, the ENRICH group launched an interactive map, which plots examples of degraded environments and locations of African and Aboriginal communities.

 Waldron acknowledges that some Nova Scotian communities affected by environmental racism seem tired and frustrated, and at times, she has certainly shared those feelings.
 Reflecting on the last four years, Waldron describes challenges, but she remains upbeat.
 “Whenever I feel that the project is maybe about to end, I meet someone who comes into my office and says, ‘what do you think about this?’” she says.
 “It’s taken me on a different journey and allowed me to learn things and do things that are not in my toolbox.
 I’m constantly challenged and constantly intrigued.”

 While ENRICH has yet to effect change politically and with regard to the geography of pollution, it has been able to contribute to more subtle improvements: Thanks to the research project, communities have been encouraged to address their situation collectively and to achieve objective documentation.
 A current ENRICH project for instance, in Lincolnville, involves teaching residents in affected communities how to test their own water for contaminants.
 If that project is successful, Waldron says, it could be brought to other communities, too.
 “This is a real, tangible, community-capacity building aspect to the project that I think is important,” Ingrid Waldron says.
 “People can see something is actually happening.”